qwebsolutions/metapsi/roadmap.md

   This would create "automatic proxies", basically run server-side event handlers written in-place.
   While it works, there are several issues to consider:
-  - security - you wouldn't want to run anything.
-At this point, this is handled by a white-list when executing the event handler
+  - security - you wouldn't want to run just about any C# method by name.
+At this point, this is handled by a white-list on parent class when executing the event handler
   - performance - default implementation uses a lot of reflection
   - distributed app - globally storing the allowed handlers when rending the page is safer and faster, but the action request might come on a different server than the one who rendered the app

+    There are possibly multiple ways to register the allowed handlers.
+I'm considering which need to be supported at framework level.

 - __PWA app template__